 Make sure Santa can get in

-If you live in a gated community or have a special entrance in mind, make sure to share access codes and directions ahead of time.
+If you live in a gated community or have a special entrance in mind, share access codes and directions ahead of time.

 Stay in communication

-Santa needs the cell phone number of someone designated to wait for his text message that he is ready to make his entrance.
-Your point person should make sure their phone is fully charged, keep an eye on their messages, and be prepared to help if there are any issues.
+Santa needs the cell phone number of someone designated to wait for his text message that he is ready to enter.
+Your point person should ensure their phone is fully charged, keep an eye on their messages, and be prepared to help if there are any issues.

 Think about reminders of sadness or loss